Image Counterfactual Sensitivity Analysis for Detecting Unintended Bias: Introduction

-Our method leverages recent advances in generative models and post-hoc interepretability to facilitate an ethics-informed audit exploring normative constraints on what \textit{should} be independent of the smiling attribute.
+To perform these analyses, we introduce a method that we call \textit{counterfactual face attribute manipulation}.
+Our method leverages recent advances in generative models and post-hoc interpretability to facilitate an ethics-informed audit exploring normative constraints on what \textit{should} be independent of the smiling attribute.
 First, we build a directed generative model of faces that maps latent codes, sampled from a fixed prior distribution, to images.
-Next, we infer direction in latent code space that correspond to manipulations of a particular image attribute in pixel space.
+Next, we infer directions in latent code space that correspond to manipulations of a particular image attribute in pixel space.
 We refer to these vectors as \textit{attribute vectors}.
 Traversing these directions in latent space provides a straightforward method of generating images that smoothly vary one characteristic of a face, while preserving others.
-We propose several metrics that measure the sensitivity of a trained classifier to manipulations imposed by attribute vectors.
+We propose several metrics that measure the sensitivity of the trained classifier to manipulations imposed by attribute vectors.

-We test our method on a classifier trained to predict the smiling attribute from faces in the CelebA dataset \cite{celeba} and find our approach reveals several biases in the smiling classifier.